adyromantika/fun-with-kubernetes/README.md

 * Have a new public network interface to access from outside of the private network
 * Create a load balancer within the private network to handle connections to and from the public network

-Also, we might change kubeapi to listen to all interfaces (0.0.0.0) so that we can access it using `kubectl` from outside of the cluster.
+The `kube-apiserver` is listening on all interfaces by default (0.0.0.0) so that we can access it using `kubectl` from the host by specifying the endpoint `https://172.31.199.10:6443`.
+The file `~/.kube/config` from `kube-master` can be used on the host machine directly if you have `kubectl` installed on the host.

 ## What's Included